Sign up to our newsletter!

 It's, therefore, important to make the right choices, both for your own comfort and to make it easier and more lucrative to sell your property should you want to do so in the future.
 Easy and relatively cheap ways to increase space and bolster your home’s value include:

-1. How to turn your 3-bedroom house into a 4-bedroom house for less than £10,000 and get an en-suite bathroom into the bargain!
+1. Create an extra room for less than £10,000 and get an en-suite bathroom into the bargain!

 As a bathroom does not need an external window you can move the bathroom from its external window room to a new room created by a making a room between the front and rear bedrooms.
-This could then also act as an en-suite “Jack and Jill” style bathroom and use the old bathroom as a new bedroom.
+This could then also act as an en-suite “Jack and Jill” style bathroom and use the old bathroom as an extra room.

-The additional bedroom created by moving the bathroom immediately adds value to a home and a fresh new en-suite to a master bedroom is also a good selling point.
+The extra room created by moving the bathroom immediately adds value to a home and a fresh new en-suite to a master bedroom is also a good selling point.